 Not all legacy applications are perfect candidates for container technology.
 Old applications that use proprietary technology or languages or have special hardware architecture dependencies like mainframe are better rebuilt for the cloud.

-Converting the legacy application to containers also needs skills, resources, budgets, and time.
-This is because containerizing legacy applications can demand a complete rethinking of the infrastructure and not all IT departments have the required skills for this.
+Converting the legacy application to containers needs skills, resources, budgets, and time.
+It is because containerizing legacy applications can demand a complete rethinking of the infrastructure where not all IT departments have the required skills for this.

 The considerations apart, to containerize legacy applications, organizations need to:

 Moving to this stage requires thought and careful planning.
 Since not all legacy applications are well-suited or containers, it is critical to assess if the application does need modernization or not.
-Those applications that demand scalability and responsiveness present themselves as perfect candidates for containers.
+Those applications that demand scalability and responsiveness are perfect candidates for containers.

-That apart, greenfield development and legacy applications are connected since the new applications or services need data from the legacy app and both can easily coexist in a container.
+That apart, greenfield development and legacy applications are connected since the new applications or services need data from the legacy app, and both can co-exist in a container.

-Successfully migrating legacy applications requires a strategy that examines the needs of your applications coupled with the nature of containers.
+Successfully migrating legacy applications requires a strategy that examines whether your applications requirements are coupled with the nature of containers.
 Evaluating the inventory of legacy applications and the application requirements in terms of architecture, performance, and security are essential for container infrastructure planning.

-Most legacy applications can move containers easily without worries of adaptation.
-To ensure success, it is essential to select the right migration approach, identify if the legacy app needs to be refactored or recoded, move the container to the cloud, and integrate it with the auxiliary system.
+Most legacy applications can move containers without worries of adaptation.
+To ensure success, choose the best migration strategy, determine if the legacy applicaions needs to be refactored or recoded, move the container to the cloud, and integrate it with the auxiliary system.

 It is also important to